pblischak/fluidigm2purc/README.md

 sudo make install
 ```

-The Makefile will clone all of the dependencies from GitHub and will compile
-them from source into a folder called `deps/`.
-You'll need to have C and C++ compilers
-to do this.
-Typing `sudo make install` will copy
-`fluidigm2purc` and all of the dependencies to `/usr/local/bin` so that you can
-run everything from anywhere on your computer.

-A standard run for `fluidigm2purc` will filter and trim reads with `Sickle`, merge
+A standard run for fluidigm2purc will filter and trim reads with Sickle, merge
-reads with `FLASH2`, and then process the resulting FASTQ files into FASTA files
+reads with FLASH2, and then process the resulting FASTQ files into FASTA files
-with sequence headers compatible with `PURC` ("PURCifying").
+with sequence headers compatible with PURC ("PURCifying").

-### Running `fluidigm2purc`
+### Running fluidigm2purc

 This list of options can be viewed by typing `fluidigm2purc -h`.
 The only mandatory
 option is the prefix for the paired-end FASTQ files (e.g., 'FluidigmData' for the files